 2019 Ford Transit Van (S4X) T-350HD EL Hi Rf 10360 GVWR w/Armored Group Upfit-Cost, \$124,697.70, quantity: 1.
-The armored Ford Transit is an armored vehicle that seats 15 personnel with open floor plan that allows for rescue of down personnel.
-Its armor can stop various projectiles, which provides greater safety to citizens and officers beyond the protection level of shield and personal body armor.
+The armored Ford Transit is an armored vehicle that seats 15 personnel with an open floor plan that allows for rescue of down personnel.
+The Ford Transit's armor can stop various projectiles, which provides greater safety to citizens and officers beyond the protection level of shield and personal body armor.
 The Ford Transit is equipped with emergency lighting equipment while maintaining a low profile being unmarked.